VB RAP test results

 The VB RAP (Reactive And Proactive) test has been running as part of the bi-monthly VB100 comparative reviews since February 2009.
 The test measures products' detection rates over the freshest samples available at the time the products are submitted to the test, as well as samples not seen until after product databases are frozen, thus reflecting both the vendors' ability to handle the huge quantity of newly emerging malware and their accuracy in detecting previously unknown malware.

-The following chart shows average scores achieved in the last four comparative reviews:
+The following chart shows average scores achieved in the last four comparative reviews (please click on the chart to see a larger version):

 The RAP tests are run according to the following procedures: